 SRC is committed to fostering Aboriginal participation in the science, technology, engineering and math (STEM) disciplines by supporting students as they progress through their post-secondary education with opportunities to learn and grow both personally and professionally.

-SRC is proactively recruiting students for our Aboriginal (First Nations, Inuit and Metis) Mentorship Program (AMP).
+SRC is actively recruiting students for our Aboriginal (First Nations, Inuit and Métis) Mentorship Program (AMP).
+Apply by December 15.

 The program aims to connect Aboriginal post-secondary students in the STEM disciplines with SRC mentors in the same or similar disciplines to help them take their education and experience to the next level.
 Our program kicks off in January of each year and includes coaching and mentoring throughout the school year to help set students up for success, along with meaningful summer employment and opportunities to help students develop skills and gain experience that will help them in their studies and future careers.